ispras/keystone_plugin/README.md

 }
 ~~~

-For stoping the Kong instance use following command:
+For stopping the Kong instance use following command:

 ~~~sh
 $ kong stop
 ~~~

-After this destroy the VM, you can do this executing from the host machine following commands:
+After this destroy the VM, you can do this by executing following commands from the host machine:

 ~~~sh
 $ vagrant global-status